 Britta has 5 years’ experience in public health academia as a teacher and researcher.
 Her specific areas of practice included: in-depth interviewing, qualitative analysis, and health theory.

-Natasha is a Public Health Consultant at Enable Health Consulting, as well as a post-doctoral researcher with extensive experience as a Project Coordinator for long-term, multi-partner evaluation projects.
+of Queensland.
 She has a comprehensive portfolio of industry and community engagement, including work with physical activity and wellbeing projects, recreation and sports planning for local councils, and a wide variety of projects in aged care.
-Natasha has provided important research evidence to Government departments (e.g. Department of Health) to address critical and complex questions facing the Aged Care Sector, such as quality indicators.
+Natasha has provided important research evidence to Government departments to address critical and complex questions facing the Aged Care Sector, such as quality indicators.